steffenskov/FreeMediator/README.md

 OR just open an [Issue](https://github.com/steffenskov/FreeMediator/issues) for missing features, and I'll have a look.

+## Features outside of the original MediatR

+- Pipeline behavior support for notifications (both open and closed behaviors)

 ## Current limitations

 - No support for streaming